U.S. presidential IQ hoax: The hoax

 The hoax email showed Bill Clinton having the IQ 182, and George W. Bush 91.
 However, the numbers claimed in the email were fabricated, and the sociologists and institutions (e.g., the "Lovenstein Institute") quoted in the article do not exist.
 The techniques purportedly used to measure the IQ of the presidents are not recognized means of measuring IQs.
 The hoax also contains other factual errors.
 When the hoax was debunked, it appeared that Bush's IQ and college entrance test scores were never released.

 Coverage

-Perhaps because some pundits and politicians claimed George W. Bush had low intelligence, the hoax was widely unquestioned.
-The British newspaper The Guardian, for example, quoted the report in its diary section of July 19, 2001 and used it to belittle Bush, although the paper published a retraction two days after the Associated Press drew attention to the error.
+Perhaps because some pundits and politicians claimed George W. Bush had low intelligence, the hoax was unquestioned by many.
+The British newspaper The Guardian, for example, quoted the report in its diary section of July 19, 2001, and used it to belittle Bush, although the paper published a retraction two days after the Associated Press drew attention to the error.
 Other media outlets to fall for the hoax included Bild (Germany), Pravda (Russia), and the Southland Times (New Zealand) as well as a few U.S. newspapers.

 The IQ hoax was revived in March 2007 in Spanish-language media when the news agency EFE distributed a piece referring to it.
 Dozens of outlets (primarily in their online versions) reproduced EFE's text.
 Among the newspapers publishing the hoax were El País (Spain's leading newspaper), ABC, La Vanguardia, and El Mercurio (Chile's leading newspaper).